telerik/blazor-docs/components/grid/selection/single.md

 The `SelectedItemsChanged` event receives a collection of the grid data model that has one member only.

 You can use the `SelectedItems` collection in two-way binding.
-You can use this to pre-select a row for your users.
+You can use this to preselect a row for your users.

 The `SelectedItems` collection persists across paging operations.
 Changing the page will keep it populated.